Watersheddings

 Watersheddings was the site of a former rugby league stadium in the Watersheddings area of Oldham in Greater Manchester, England.
 Historically it was in Lancashire, lying on the A672 (Ripponden Road) approximately 2 miles north east of Oldham town centre.

 Watersheddings was reportedly the highest professional RL ground in the UK at 770 ft above sea level, which would also list it as the highest ground of any professional sport in the UK.

 Origins

-The stadium known as Watersheddings, named after the area of Oldham where it was located in, was built in 1889.
+The stadium known as Watersheddings, named after the area of Oldham where it was located, was built in 1889.
 It was constructed on the east side of a reservoir, Ruby Mill and Longfield Mill and north of Longfield Lane.
 At the same time the Oldham Cricket Ground was built adjacent to the stadium on its east side and a lawn tennis ground was constructed on its north side.

 History

 Oldham Football Club (more commonly known as Oldham Rugby League Football Club) moved from their Clarksfield Ground and played their first match at the new Watersheddings stadium on 28 September 1889 against Swinton.